 - Obsessive compulsive disorder (OCD)

 - Stress & anxiety disorder

 - According to the National Health & Morbidity Survey (2015), the prevalence of Malaysian adults with mental health problems has increased threefold over the last twenty years.

 - About 1 in 50 Malaysians adults has either a depressive (excessive sadness) or anxiety (excessive fear) disorders that interfere with daily activities.

-- About 20% of the world’s children and adolescents have some form of mental/emotional (e.g. anxiety) or behavioral problems (e.g. Attention Deficit Hyperactivity Disorder).
+- About 20% of the world’s children and adolescents have some form of mental/emotional (e.g. anxiety) or behavioural problems (e.g. Attention Deficit Hyperactivity Disorder).

 - Over 800,000 people worldwide commit suicide every year.
 In Malaysia, two people on average die of suicide every day.

 - Mental health problems (e.g. stress, anxiety, and depression) are important risk factors of getting other physical diseases such as a tension headache, gastritis, diabetes, hypertension, and coronary heart disease.

 - The recovery of physical illness (e.g. cancer) is often influenced by a person’s emotional state (e.g. hopelessness) and illness behaviours (e.g. compliance with medication and lifestyle changes).